 If a child has suffered significant harm, a referral will be made to Children's Social Care via the Front Door in order to ensure that the needs of both the victim and perpetrator(s)/s are the subject of professional risk assessments by social workers.
 Similarly, any instance of sexual activity between pupils on the school site will always be referred to Children's Social Care.

-principles of:
+Responses to all incidents of both sexual violence and sexual harassment will be underpinned by the principles of: